Draylar/tiered/README.md

 ```

 Tiered provides 4 armor tags (`fabric:helmets`, `fabric:chestplates`, `fabric:leggings`, `fabric:boots`) and 6 tool tags (`fabric:axes`, `faric:hoes`, `fabric:pickaxes`, `fabric:shields`, `fabric:shovels` and `fabric:swords`).

+### Weight

+The weight determines the commonness of the tier.
+Higher weights increase the chance of being applied on the item and vice versa.

 ### License